-Heroes on ‘Golden Horses’ are probably riding Akhal-Tekes.
-These lean, elegant horses have long, thin necks and noble heads with straight or moderately dished faces.
-They have large expressive eyes and attentive ears, high withers, a deep chest, and long, slim body sit atop long legs with small but tough hooves.
+The Akhal-Teke is a lean, elegant horse with a long, thin neck and a noble head with a straight or moderately dished face which features large, expressive eyes and attentive ears.
+High withers, a deep chest, and long, slim body sit atop long legs with small but tough hooves.
 Mane and tail are typically silky and thin.
 Average height ranges from 14.2 to 16 hands,

 Coat colours include chestnut, bay, palomino, grey, dun, black and cream, but the breed’s most striking feature is the natural metallic sheen to its coat.
 These horses are well known for those individuals who have a golden buckskin or palomino color, a result of the cream gene, a dilution gene that also produces the perlino and cremello colors.